Conditional Score-Based Modeling of Effective Langevin Dynamics: Introduction

 The remainder of the paper is organized as follows.
 Section~\ref{sec:method} introduces the score-based Langevin representation, derives the central finite-lag conditional-score identity, and formulates the inverse problem for the mobility.
-Section~\ref{sec:results} presents analytically tractable and data-driven examples, and Section~\ref{sec:conclusions} summarizes the main implications.
+Section~\ref{sec:results} presents three examples: an analytically tractable Cox--Ingersoll--Ross diffusion, a two-dimensional nonequilibrium diffusion with affine multiplicative noise, and a periodic soft-spin stochastic Landau--Lifshitz system.
+Section~\ref{sec:conclusions} summarizes the main implications.
 Technical derivations and implementation details are collected in the Appendices.